 Useful mental health resources:

 - World Federation for Mental Health (WFMH)

 - MindEd, a free educational resource on children and young people’s mental health for all adults

 - Mental Health Foundation, support and research for good mental health

 - YoungMinds, the voice for young people’s mental health and well being

 - Heads Together, a mental health campaign led by The Royal Foundation

-- Campaign Against Living Miserably (CALM), preventing male suicide in the UK
+- Campaign Against Living Miserably (CALM), the suicide prevention charity – https://www.thecalmzone.ne

 - SANE, a leading UK mental health charity